johnjamescad/TeaCupChallenge/README.md

 # TeaCupChallenge

+Implement a simple ceiling fan with these characteristics:

 The unit has 2 pull cords:
 * One increases the speed each time it is pulled.
 There are 3 speed settings, and an “off” (speed 0) setting.
   * If the cord is pulled on speed 3, the fan returns to the “off” setting.